Paris Street Art

 Paris street art is very original and diversified thanks to the artists that differentiate themselves one from another.
 Each Parisian artist has its unique style and each creation will tell you a different story.
 You have no clue how many surprises you can get roaming Parisian colorful streets decorated by artists!
 There is so much to discover!
 I want to share with you my opinion about Paris street art, because it is not getting the attention it deserves!

 People are used to seeing Art in museums and galleries.
 The common idea about art is that it has to be done on a canvas or can be a sculpture.
 When people talk about Art, they think about their favorite painters such as Salvador Dali, Pablo Picasso, Leonardo da Vinci, Vincent Van Gogh, and many more!
-This common idea leads people to think that Art can only be found in the Louvre Museum,the Orsay Museum, the Picasso Museum, etc.
+This common idea leads people to think that Art can only be found in the Louvre Museum, the Orsay Museum, the Picasso Museum, for instance.

 Life happens on the streets.
 Why wouldn’t Art?
 As Allan Kaprow said, “the line between art and life should be kept as fluid, and perhaps indistinct, as possible”.
 According to the Oxford dictionary, art is defined as followed: “the expression or application of human creative skill and imagination, typically in a visual form such as painting or sculpture, producing works to be appreciated primarily for their beauty or emotional power”.
 Acts of art and creativity happen every day.